How do I apply?

 No one can offer you better advice than those who have been or are currently on exchange.
 Explore our Go Abroad social media channels or get in touch with our team of student ambassadors.

 Finally, don't forget your own School.
-At any given time there are international students here on exchange, some of them may well be studying in your classes at the moment – ask around.
+There are always international students here on exchange, some of them may well be studying in your classes – ask around.
 They will likely be happy to talk to you about studying in their home country.

 Research your University of Glasgow requirements

 - Check your eligibility for the mobility exchange.

 - Information for Joint honours or Language Year Abroad students.

 Credits and grades achieved while on exchange will be transferred towards your degree at the University of Glasgow.
 It is important that you understand the credit system used at your host university.
 Normally you will be expected to take a full course load.
 Your subject coordinators will advise you of their requirements.